daytonaio/daytona/README.md

 ### Providers
 Daytona is designed to be infrastructure-agnostic, capable of creating and managing development environments across various platforms.
 Providers are the components that encapsulate the logic for provisioning compute resources on a specific target platform.
 They allow for the configuration of different targets within a single provider, enabling, for instance, multiple AWS profiles within an AWS provider.

 How does it work?
-When executing the `daytona create --code` command, Daytona communicates the environment details to the selected provider, which then provisions the necessary compute resources.
+When executing the `daytona create` command, Daytona communicates the environment details to the selected provider, which then provisions the necessary compute resources.
 Once provisioned, Daytona sets up the environment on these resources, allowing the user to interact with the environment seamlessly.

 Providers are independent projects that adhere to the Daytona Provider interface.
 They can be developed in nearly any major programming language.
 More details coming soon.